Here are some tips on how to store ginger to make it last for more recipes to come.

 Ginger will last in the fridge for about a month if it is unpeeled.

 Storing ginger in a tightly sealed container, a Ziploc bag, or even wrapped well in saran wrap will keep it fresh much longer than at room temperature.

 The crisping drawer in your refrigerator is the best place for it as it will keep the moisture away from the ginger and help keep it fresh and firm.

 This is the best way to keep ginger if it takes you a little while to get through it.
 It will preserve the flavor and freshness that you want in your dishes.

 Properly stored ginger will last you just about indefinitely in the freezer.
 This is great for anyone that uses a ton of ginger or for someone that only uses it a couple of times a year.

-Either store the whole root in the freezer or cut it up a head of time into one inches pieces so that you can grab just what your recipe calls for.
+Either store the whole root in the freezer or cut it up ahead of time into inch-long pieces so that you can grab just what your recipe calls for.

 You’ll want to peel your precut pieces of ginger before you freeze them.
 This way you can grab out what you need and grate it easily with a Microplane to incorporate it into your recipe.

 How to Store Peeled or Minced Ginger